 Glossary of Terms

-This is an alphabetical listing of uncommon or specialised words that are commonly found on this website.
+This is an alphabetical listing of technical lingo or specialised words that are found on the Huck Aerobolt website.

-Adhesive; A high strength product for the purpose of joining of two materials.
+Adhesive: A high strength glue for the purpose of joining of two materials.

 Anvil: An alternate name for a nutsert tool nosepiece.

 Blind: Refers to a one-side installation where access to the rear (blind side) is not required

 Bulb: The body of the rivet or rivet nut after installation, located on the blind side of the material.

 Bulge: This relates to the body of the rivet or rivet nut.
 Upon installation the body of these fasteners reduce in length but radially expand to create a bulge.